 2. Vitamin B12

 Vitamin B12 is essential for maintaining healthy brain function because it contains methylcobalamin which helps convert food into energy.
 It’s also important for red blood cell formation and DNA synthesis.
 Vitamin B12 deficiency can lead to fatigue, depression, impaired memory, and confusion.
 If you have any of these symptoms and suspect low levels of B12 in your system, talk with your doctor about getting tested for this vitamin deficiency before beginning a supplement regimen.
+Once you have talked with your doctor, one way in which you can replenish vitamin B12 in your system is with Myers Cocktail IV therapy.
+This IV drip, packed full of vitamins B1, B2, B3, B6, and B12, can offer you great benefits and can revitalize your body, boost energy levels, and enhance your overall well-being.

 Magnesium supports hundreds of biochemical reactions in your body and helps maintain normal muscle function, nerve function, blood pressure levels and blood sugar balance.
 Magnesium deficiency is common among people with chronic fatigue syndrome (CFS) and fibromyalgia (FM).
 In fact, people who have these conditions often take magnesium supplements to help treat their symptoms — especially those related to poor sleep quality.